bmartindev/LifeLog-website/README.md

 2. **Deploy Your Website**
    - Click the "Add New..." button → Select "Project"
    - Choose "Deploy from Local" (or drag & drop option)
-   - Drag the entire `logly-website` folder onto the upload area
+   - Drag the entire `lifelog-website` folder onto the upload area
-   - OR click "Select Folder" and choose the `logly-website` folder
+   - OR click "Select Folder" and choose the `lifelog-website` folder

 3. **Configure Project**
-   - Project Name: `logly-website` (or leave default)
+   - Project Name: `lifelog-website` (or leave default)
    - Framework Preset: Select "Other" (it's just HTML/CSS/JS)
    - Click "Deploy"

 4. **Wait for Deployment**
    - Takes about 30 seconds
-   - You'll get a temporary URL like: `logly-website-abc123.vercel.app`
+   - You'll get a temporary URL like: `lifelog-website-abc123.vercel.app`
    - Click the URL to see your live website!

 ### Option 2: Deploy via Command Line